INTRODUCTION TO LIVING ON CAMPUS

 Leaves of Absence

 Residential students taking a leave of absence must inform the Office of Residence Life.
+Students on a leave of absence are not eligible to remain in student housing.

 Liability for Personal Property